geronimod/bruno/README.md

 # Bruno

 Street + Housenumber mapping to OSM data.
-This is a WIP
+This is a WIP, don't fork it until it reach version 1.x.

 ## Installation